Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Introduction

-An analogy to $1D$ Ising model has been invoked to understand the Nash equilibrium strategy of a social dilemma game in the thermodynamic limit \cite{Colin,Colin2,Adami}.
-Spin sites correspond to players and their individual spin states correspond to, say, cooperate or defect strategies \cite{Colin}.
-Social dilemmas addressed are mainly 2-player, 2 strategy games in thermodynamic limit wherein each player interacts with its nearest neighbour.
-In one such approach known as Hamiltonian dynamics (HD) model, the analogy with an $1D$ Ising spin chain has been used to derive game magnetisation (i.e., net difference between fraction of cooperators and defectors)\cite{Adami}.
-However, HD model gave incorrect results for game magnetisation as well as average payoff per player in zero temperature limit \cite{Colin}.
-Not only this, the game magnetisation was not in agreement with Nash equilibrium strategy of the game as pointed out by one among us in Refs.~\cite{Colin,Colin2}.
-This is because HD model, inherently attempts to minimize energy of the whole system, i.e., tries to maximize the collective payoff of all players.
-Refs.~\cite{Colin,Colin2}, on the other hand, introduce Nash equilibrium (NE) mapping which maps payoffs in the social dilemma game to Hamiltonian of two site Ising model wherein spin sites interact with only their nearest neighbours.
-Magnetisation of social dilemma game calculated using NE mapping approach, in the thermodynamic limit, is then defined in terms of magnetisation of $1D$ Ising model with coupling constant and magnetic field derived in terms of game payoffs.
-It should be noted that the results for Nash equilibrium mapping model are consistent with Nash equilibrium strategy of the social dilemma game in question.\\
+An analogy to the $1D$ Ising model has been invoked to understand the Nash equilibrium strategy of a social dilemma game in the limit where there are infinite players in the system, i.e., thermodynamic limit~\cite{Colin, Colin2, Adami}.
+Spin sites correspond to players, and their spin states correspond to cooperate or defect strategies~\cite{Colin}.
+Social dilemmas are addressed in the thermodynamic limit for 2-player, two-strategy games wherein each player interacts with its nearest neighbour, akin to spin site interaction in the $1D$ Ising model.
+One such approach is known as the Hamiltonian dynamics (HD) model.
+The analogy with a $1D$ Ising spin chain has been used to derive game magnetization, which is the net difference between the fraction of cooperators and defectors in the system, similar to how magnetization in the Ising model is defined as the difference between the fraction of up and down spins~\cite{Adami}.
+However, the HD model gave incorrect game magnetization and average payoff per player in the zero noise or, $\beta\rightarrow \infty$ limit~\cite{Colin}.
+Also, the game magnetization was not in agreement with the Nash equilibrium strategy of the game, as pointed out by one among us in Refs.~\cite{Colin, Colin2}.
+It is because the HD model~\cite{Adami,Raleg} inherently attempts to minimize the energy of the whole system, i.e., tries to maximize the collective payoff of all players.

+On the other hand, Refs.~\cite{Colin, Colin2} introduces Nash equilibrium (NE) mapping, which maps payoffs in the social dilemma game to the Hamiltonian of the two-site Ising model wherein spin sites interact with only their nearest neighbours.
+Magnetization of social dilemma game calculated using NE mapping approach, in the thermodynamic limit, is then defined in terms of magnetization of $1D$ Ising model with coupling constant and magnetic field derived in terms of game payoffs.
+It should be noted that the results for the Nash equilibrium mapping model are consistent with the Nash equilibrium strategy of the social dilemma game in question.